-he death penalty is, furthermore, based on outmoded concepts of vengeance and retribution, as opposed to modern penal policy which aims at rehabilitation of offenders.
+T he death penalty is, furthermore, based on outmoded con cepts of vengeance and retribution, as opposed to modern penal policy which aims at rehabilitation of offenders.
 Admittedly, there is sometimes a demand from some elements of the public for retribution.
 This may be understandable, but that does not mean it should be allowed to prevail over other considerations.
-Over the centuries, there has been a steady progression away from this type of punishment - away from public executions, mutilations, and other torture, inflicted sometimes for comparatively trivial crimes.
+Over the centuries, there has been a steady progression away from this type of punishment-away from public executions, public mutilations. and other torture, inflicted sometimes for comparatively trivial crimes.
 Society today looks back with abhorrence at such practices.
 It is the responsibility of an enlightened government to give the lead to this movement towards the adoption of more rational and humane approaches to the ills of society, and to resist a reversion to earlier attitudes.
 The resumption of hangings in Sri Lanka today would be a retrograde step in the progress of our country.

-The absolutely cruel nature of the murders, and the appalling suffering of the relatives, that has obtained publicity in recent times. cannot be gainsaid.
+The absolutely cruel nature of the murders, and the appalling suffering of the relatives, that has obtained publicity in recent times, cannot be gainsaid.
 This does not detract from the fact that the ending of a particular individual's life at a particular place, date and time, as a deliberate and predetermined act of the state, is in turn an act of extreme cruelty.
 Persons who have had personal contact with condemned prisoners and their family members, in the days when hangings did take place, have experienced at close quarters the particular horror of this punishment, and feel it is one the state has no right to inflict on any human being.
 As the Constitutional Court of South Africa recently pointed out, punishment should be commensurate with the offence but it does not have to be equivalent or identical.
-"The state does not have to engage in the cold and calculated killing of murderers in order to express its moral outrage at their conduct."
+"The state does not have to engage in the cold and calculated killing of murderers in order to express its moral outrage at their conduct"

-On the issue of vengeance and retribution, CRM would also point out that much of the problem is not only that many crimes go unprosecuted or unpunished, but also that when a death sentence is commuted a uniform sentencing system applies.
-Rather than hanging some offenders, the alternative is a system of categorising murders into various degrees, which carry different minimum prison sentences, coupled with appropriate review mechanisms which take into account the circumstances of the crime.
-There should be parole boards to consider remissions of sentence; in appropriate cases these might give a hearing to relatives of victims.
-Such measures would go a long way to satisfy the public outcry raised when persons convicted of particularly grave crimes are released after what appears to be an unduly short period.
+On the issue of vengeance and retribution, CRM would also point out that much of the problem is not only that many crimes go unprotected or unpunished, but also that when a death sentence is commuted a uniform sentencing system applies.
+Rather than hanging some offenders, the alternative is a system of categorising murders into various degrees, with different minimum prison sentences applicable, coupled with appropriate review mechanisms which take into account the circumstances of the crime.
+This would go a long way to satisfy the public outcry raised when persons convicted of particularly grave crimes are released after what appears to be an unduly short period.

-Irreversibility and the Danger of Executing Innocent Persons
+Danger of Executing Innocent Persons

-e said earlier that the death penalty has no proven special deterrent effect.
+We estimate that the death penalty has no proven special deterrent effect.
 At the very highest, its effect is uncertain.
 Two things about the death penalty are, however, certain beyond dispute.
 One is that it is irreversible.
-The other is that sometimes innocent people have been convicted and executed.
+The other is that sometimes innocent people have been executed.
 These certainties are another compelling reason why this particular punishment should have no place in our criminal justice system.
 The most prominent miscarriages of justice in the UK in recent years have been for crimes that produce the greatest outrage and the loudest calls for vengeance.